 The iPad Mini 4 goes for $399, with a cellular-enabled version at $529.

 It’s virtually impossible to pick a winner here, without a clear set of parameters to consider.
 Each iPad is literally the only choice in its category.
 If you absolutely need a small screen, there’s no escaping the Mini.
-And if you can’t work without the Apple Pencil, then I’m afraid you’re stuck forking over the cost of a Pro.
+And if you need a lot of power, then the Pro won’t dissapoint.

-Having said that, if you just need a basic, reliable tablet, the classic iPad is a pretty easy choice.
+Having said that, if you just need a basic, reliable tablet, the classic iPad is a pretty easy choice, and it’s new Apple Pencil compatibility adds some versatility to the mix.
 It’s affordable, and its functions check off every major box.